In this video, you will program three different scrapbook pages, or scenes.

 What did your friend think of your final program?

-What would you like to tell others who will do this activity in the future?
+Do you have any advice for others who will make this activity in the future?

 The narrator sprite will say the lines you added.